plone/training/mastering_plone/dexterity_2.rst

     </configure>

-The upgrade step bumps the version number of the GenericSetup profile of :py:mod:`ploneconf.site` from 1000 to 1001.
+The upgrade step bumps the version number of the GenericSetup profile of :mod:`ploneconf.site` from 1000 to 1001.
 The version is stored in :file:`profiles/default/metadata.xml`.
 Change it to

 ..  code-block:: xml

     <version>1001</version>

-GenericSetup now expects the code as a method :py:meth:`upgrade_site` in the file :file:`upgrades.py`.
+GenericSetup now expects the code as a method :meth:`upgrade_site` in the file :file:`upgrades.py`.
 Let's create it.

 ..  code-block:: python
     :linenos: